SurveyCompo/surveycompo-doc/docs/tutorial/building.md

 ## Adding Input Identifiers

 As we finalize the survey's appearance, it's crucial to ensure its functionality.
 When collecting survey responses, SurveyCompo records respondents' inputs and selections for each survey item.
-For example, if a respondent enters '18' for the age input, we expect data like "input: 'age', value: 18".
+For example, if a respondent enters '18' for the age input, we expect data like `{input: 'age', value: 18}`.
 Therefore, assigning identifiers to each input in the survey is essential.

 These identifiers are also used for referencing inputs in conditional logic, validation rules, and data piping.
 We've already introduced the `id` key to the 'Age' input on the survey's first page to implement disqualifying logic.
 The `id` ensures that the input's values are accurately reported upon survey completion.
 Without this identifier, determining which input corresponds to which value would be challenging.